 And, of course, what discussion of theft would be complete without mentioning the up and coming theft crimes involving computers and corporate secrets.
-Yes, this is the stuff once the exclusive domain of 007 movies.
+Yes, this is the stuff once the exclusive domain of 007 and Mission Impossible.
 But now, such crimes as "unlawfully obtaining trade secrets and confidential data" are basically theft crimes on a corporate level.
 For more details on how such crimes play out, check out my article "Unlawful Access to a Computer".

 Many theft cases have fraud or embezzlement overtones.
 In fact, if a citizen is arrested for fraud or embezzlement, it is very likely that grand theft charges will be filed as well.
 There are numerous defenses to grand theft charges that involve business transactions, as these matters can merely be a civil suit dressed up in criminal clothing.
 One such defense is known as the "Good Faith" defense.
 The details of a good faith defense to theft can be found in my article "Good Faith Can Defeat a Grand Theft Charge".
 I'll give you the basics here by way of example.
 A recent case involved several investors who gave business start up capital to a defendant.
 The defendant then simply spent the money for his own personal gain.
 Sounds like an episode of American Greed, right?
 Anyway, as you might expect, a criminal grand theft case soon followed, yet the appeals court overturned the conviction based upon the fact that the defendant was never really told how he should spend the money.